iTzCrutchie/AtlasLoot_Enhanced-TheWarWithin/README.md

 ### Installation

 Download the code in Zip format.
-Extract the folders AtlasLoot, AtlasLoot_Collections ,AtlasLoot_Crafting, AtlasLoot_Factions, AtlasLoot_TheWarWithin, and AtlasLoot_WorldEvents and place them into your Interface > Addons folder
+Extract the folders AtlasLoot, AtlasLoot_Collections, AtlasLoot_Crafting, AtlasLoot_Factions, AtlasLoot_TheWarWithin, and AtlasLoot_WorldEvents and place them into your Interface > Addons folder

 ### Disclaimer